owen9825/website_ananke/content/en/post/ducks.md

 Even though building codes now support the existence of ramps for humans on wheels, buildings are sometimes still built in a way where this conformity to standards is mere satisficing − wheeled humans are still treated as second-class citizens.
 In such scenarios, ducks will also likely be rendered second-class citizens, as they will be unable to understand signs telling them to go to the disabled door or the [poor door](https://nypost.com/2016/01/17/poor-door-tenants-reveal-luxury-towers-financial-apartheid/).
 Ducks will see the direct, no-nonsense stairway to an appealing location and try to take this.

-If humans are going to keep running society and are going to keep claiming that they love ducks, then outdoor paths need to physically and cognitively accessible to ducks.
+If humans are going to keep running society and are going to keep claiming that they love ducks, then outdoor paths need to be physically and cognitively accessible to ducks.

 ## Further Reading
 * [Good ramps, bad ramps: Centralized design standards and disability access in urban Russian infrastructure](https://anthrosource.onlinelibrary.wiley.com/doi/abs/10.1111/amet.12422)